vaibhav0000patel/DL-Melanoma-Detection-using-Attention-Maps/README.md

 # DL-Melanoma-Detection-using-Attention-Maps
 Deep Learning based Melanoma Detection using Attention Maps

-# Data Preprocessing and Training the classifier
+# Training the classifier

 To set up and run the experiment, follow these instructions:

+1. Initially, obtain the dataset, necessary for the experiment.

-1. Compile all code cells, except for the final one.
+2. Compile all code cells, except for the final one.

 2. In the last code cell, define the following parameters: